kailash-manasarovar/statement/docs/timeline/2026/july.md

 ## Yet another (fake) bridge collapses, again

-- What is the airspeed velocity of a coconut-laden swallow?
+- What is the airspeed velocity of a coconut-laden scanning swallow?

 ![The bridge of death](../../content/images/coconut-answered-king-arthur.webp)